AramZS/thespin/text-datagrid/Case-1xHELLHOUSE.markdown

 #### Main Locations

-Cypressmont & the Thwip House
+Upland Cay & the Thwip House

 #### The Monster